diksha-shrivastava13/diksha-shrivastava13.github.io/_pages/about.md

 without a robust system simply cannot use, and it really limits the generality of such systems, which inevitably break on little changes (as evidenced in [GSM-Symbolic](https://arxiv.org/html/2410.05229v1) and documented in my own work.)

+`Language Models being able to formulate ML problems` is the challenge I want to tackle.
 Well, that's about my personal interests.
 I've gotten a little rusty at introducing myself, but since you're here, do take a look at my experiences, engagements, projects and research to get a better picture ❄️.

 If something piques your interest, let's talk! 🙌